Date of creation: 2020-01-12

 MGEN.APP sits between your image capturing software and your camera and is forwarding all commands from the software to your camera.
 This is necessary because MGEN needs to know when a exposure has completed in order to use the dithering function.

-If the exposure is completed and the image capturing software requests the image from the camera, MGEN counts up the Image Counter if dithering is activated.
+If the exposure is completed and the image capturing software requests the image from the camera, MGEN.APP counts up the Image Counter if dithering is activated.
 If the Image Counter equals the number of exposures before dithering, MGEN.APP then tells MGEN to dither.
 If the dithering is completed the Image Counter is set to 0 and counts up again after each exposure if dithering is still activated.

 Before you start you need to know how to connect a ASCOM Camera in your image capturing software.
 If you know how to do so please go on.
 If not please refer to the help from the software you are using and learn how to connect a camera first.